Tuesday, April 28, 2015

 So, I've also got this going on and this is just a small portion.
 Lots more dinnerware made.
 I think this past load came out really well and I'll show ya'll a photo of it all finished.
 I'm pretty sure I'm going to apply to a local show here next month.
 I should get accepted and if I do I've really got to get my butt in gear because it is a 3 day show and I'll need lots of inventory.

 I've been in my studio a lot lately and I always keep the door open so I can keep an eye on the girls out in the yard and all.
 When the downpours come many of them run inside to keep dry.
-Jack fusses but I don't mind.
+I don't mind.
 They do poop a little but it's a concrete floor; easy to clean.
 Low flying hawks will also prompt them to run inside!